graphaware/neo4j-uuid/README.md

 and will prevent modifications to the UUID or deletion of the UUID property from these nodes/relationships by not allowing the transaction to commit.
 You can also retrieve a node/relationship by UUID.

-Note: If you create a node a return it immediately, its contents will not reflect changes performed by transaction event handlers such as this one -- thus the UUID will not be available.
+Note: If you create a node and return it immediately, its contents will not reflect changes performed by transaction event handlers such as this one -- thus the UUID will not be available.
 A separate call must be made to get the UUID, for example:

 ```cypher
 CREATE (n:User {name: "Alice"}) RETURN id(n)